spryker/oryx/docs/reactivity/integrate-backend-api.md

 }
 ```

-Whenever the qualifier must be extended, say we like to query the product for a certain brand or supplier, the qualifier can be extended:
+Whenever the request requires a new property, say we like to query the product for a certain brand or supplier, the qualifier can be extended:

 ```ts
 declare global {